Building bridges: how Fienta expanded from Estonia to Kenya with Latitude59

 The biggest difference is that everything in Kenya is mobile-first.
 People rely on their phones for everything: discovering events, paying for tickets, and sharing them.
 Payments are almost entirely synonymous with M-Pesa, which dominates the market.
 Communication also runs mainly through WhatsApp rather than email, which changes how we support customers and organisers.

-The integration itself was quite straightforward, but getting it right was essential.
+The integration itself was fairly straightforward, but getting it right was essential.
 Thanks to our partner Startbutton, the technical side went smoothly.
-And we have to give huge credit to the Latitude59 team, who actually introduced us to Startbutton in the first place.
-That connection made all the difference and again shows how valuable this partnership is.
+We also have to give a lot of credit to the Latitude59 team, who introduced us to Startbutton in the first place.
+That connection made all the difference and once again shows how valuable this partnership is.

-During Latitude59 Kenya last year, we picked up local SIM cards and made live payments ourselves to really understand the flow from a customer’s perspective.
-Experiencing the system firsthand gave us practical insights into how payments work and what local users expect.
-It’s a great example of how, in Kenya, progress often comes through conversations and collaboration rather than long, formal processes.
+During Latitude59 Kenya last year, we picked up local SIM cards and made live payments ourselves to understand the flow from a customer’s perspective.
+Experiencing the system firsthand gave us practical insight into how payments work and what local users expect.
+It’s a good example of how, in Kenya, progress often comes through conversations and collaboration rather than long, formal processes.

 Why do you think other Estonian companies should be interested in African markets as well?

 Because once you arrive and start meeting people, you immediately feel the energy and opportunity here.
 The market is young, fast-moving, and open to new ideas.
-Not to mention the population growth – Africa, and Kenya in particular, represent an emerging market with enormous potential.
-Combine that with fluent English and excellent internet connectivity, and you have one of the most accessible and promising environments for innovation and digital products anywhere in the world.
+Africa, and Kenya in particular, represents a growing market with strong potential.
+Combine that with fluent English and strong internet connectivity, and you have one of the most accessible environments for innovation and digital products.

-For Estonian companies that are used to operating in small, competitive European markets, Africa offers both scale and excitement.
-It’s a great place to learn, experiment, and build relationships that last.
+For Estonian companies used to operating in small, competitive European markets, Africa offers both scale and excitement.
+It’s a great place to learn, experiment, and build long-term relationships.

 What opportunities or trends do you see emerging in Africa’s tech and startup scene in the coming years?

-Africa’s young, tech-savvy population and rapid economic growth are driving huge demand for digital tools.
-We see major potential in areas like SME solutions, logistics and marketplace services, and, of course, mobile-first ticketing.
-The companies that will succeed here are those that think mobile-first, design products that work even with limited connectivity, and build genuine, long-term local partnerships.
+Africa’s young, tech-savvy population and economic growth are driving strong demand for digital tools.
+We see clear potential in areas like SME solutions, logistics and marketplace services, and, of course, mobile-first ticketing.
+The companies most likely to succeed here are those that think mobile-first, design products that work even with limited connectivity, and build genuine, long-term local partnerships.

 For us, it’s inspiring to see how quickly digital adoption is happening.
 Kenya in particular has a strong foundation for tech innovation, and we believe its startup ecosystem will continue to grow in both regional and global relevance.